avinash-mall/graph-rag/README.md

 To run the application, execute the following command from the project directory:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   uvicorn graph-rag:app --host 0.0.0.0 --port 8000   `
+Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopyuvicorn graph-rag:app --host 0.0.0.0 --port 8000   `

 Ensure that the environment variables are set (either via the .env file or your system environment) before starting the server.

 Additional Notes
 ----------------

-*   **Error Handling:** The application uses structured logging and proper HTTP exceptions to handle errors during file processing, graph operations, and API calls.
+*   **Error Handling:**The application uses structured logging and proper HTTP exceptions to handle errors during file processing, graph operations, and API calls.

-*   **LLM Integration:** OpenAI API calls and embedding computations are done asynchronously to optimize throughput.
+*   **LLM Integration:**OpenAI API calls and embedding computations are done asynchronously to optimize throughput.

-*   **Graph Processing:** The application constructs and reprojects graphs dynamically based on document ingestion, using Neo4j’s GDS library for community detection and graph projection.
+*   **Graph Processing:**The application constructs and reprojects graphs dynamically based on document ingestion, using Neo4j’s GDS library for community detection and graph projection.

-*   **Scalability:** With careful chunking and asynchronous processing, the application is designed to handle larger documents and multiple concurrent requests.
+*   **Scalability:**With careful chunking and asynchronous processing, the application is designed to handle larger documents and multiple concurrent requests.

-This documentation provides an in-depth overview of the core functionalities and API endpoints of the Graph RAG project.
+This comprehensive documentation now includes detailed explanations of both the document upload pipeline and the logic behind each type of search offered by the Graph RAG application.
 For further details, review the source code in graph-rag.py ​graph-rag and the environment configuration in .env ​.env.